How do I become a qualified lymphoedema practitioner?

 You may also be eligible as a prescriber under Australian government garment subsidy programs such as Enable in NSW or SWEP in Victoria, allowing your patients to claim some or all of the cost of their compression garments.

 Under such schemes, an eligible prescriber is typically:

 - a Registered Occupational Therapist, Registered Physiotherapist, Medical Officer, or Registered Nurse;

 - that has a completion of Level 1 in Lymphoedema Training Course (see note), recognised by the Australasian Lymphology Association.

-Note: “Level 1” is an outdated term.
-Courses are now described by body area of qualification and the minimum number of hours of required training.
+Note: “Level 1” and “Level 2” are outdated terms.
+According to the Australasian lymphology Association courses are now described by body area of qualification and the minimum number of hours of required training.

 The prescription of custom garments may have further requirements for eligibility, such as minimum years of practice.
 Ensure you seek the relevant information from your local scheme.